 Fabulous!
 You’ve found the perfect home and want to put in an offer.
-In today’s market we need to put your offer in asap; ideally within a few hours.
 Before we can put an offer in on a home, there are a few things we need you to email to us:

-Offer price: What price do you want to offer for the home?
+Initial offer price: What initial price do you want to offer for the home?
 Let’s have a discussion about the sale to list price in the neighborhood if we haven’t already as that will tell you a lot about whether you should expect to pay below asking price, asking price, or above asking price based on today’s market.
+I will also email you comps to review and give you my opinion as to what the home is worth.

 Down payment: For the contract, we need to know how much you’re going to put down for your down payment.